 This Policy will be updated annually and presented to Governors.
 The SEND Governor will meet with the SENDCO to monitor SEND provision and progress.
 This will be reported at termly Governing Body Meetings.

+This policy was reviewed March 2025.
 This Policy will be reviewed annually.